BDC Hamburger Icon

 1. Evaluate your security procedures.

-The first step is to look at your current security protocols.
-Layering your security capabilities is the best approach because hackers will have to infiltrate multiple safeguards before accessing any sensitive data.
-Tools such as firewalls, encryption, secure file-sharing software and antivirus software protect sensitive data from falling into the wrong hands.
+The first step is to look at your current security protocols and ensure they’re up to date.
+Layering your security capabilities is the best approach; hackers will have to infiltrate multiple safeguards before accessing any sensitive data. “[You] should regularly update operating software, applications and security software [such as] firewalls [and] antivirus … to ensure they are running with the latest security patches that fix critical security vulnerabilities,” said David Ruchman, CEO of Powersolution.com.

 If your cloud-based data-storage service offers security tools, you should still configure your own safety measures.
-Limit cloud access to employees, and use an extra layer of protection, such as multifactor authentication or single sign-on.
+Limit cloud access to employees and use an extra layer of protection, such as multi-factor authentication (MFA) or single sign-on.
 [Learn more about cyber insurance.]

-Back up data frequently so that if a violation occurs, your system will be restored quickly and easily with the most current data.
-Also, conduct screening and background checks on new hires, and mandate security training.
-Make sure all virus-scanning software stays current, and delete any suspicious files right away.
+Ruchman advised backing up data frequently and securely — both locally and in the cloud.
+This way, if a violation occurs, your system will be restored quickly and easily with the most current data.
+Also, mandate security training and conduct screening and background checks on new hires.
+Make sure all virus-scanning software stays current and delete any suspicious files right away.

 2. Protect your cloud and data.